Robin of the Wood

-Robin of the Wood is a maze game published in 1985 for a few 8-bit computer formats by Odin Computer Graphics in the UK and Serma Software in Spain.
-It was based on the English legend of Robin Hood.
+Robin of the Wood is a maze-based action-adventure video game published in 1985 for the ZX Spectrum and Commodore 64 by Odin Computer Graphics in the UK and Serma Software in Spain.
+It is based on the English legend of Robin Hood.

 Reception

 Crash magazine awarded the game 94%, giving it a Crash Smash, and called it the "most addictive" game they had played, whilst also recommending this title for fans of maze games.